Blockstream/satellite/doc/antenna-pointing.md

 ### Pointing with a Satellite Finder

 The antenna alignment procedure can be challenging when using a receiver other than the SDR receiver.
-The main limitation is that the Linux USB (TBS 5927), Novra S400, and Sat-IP receivers indicate the lock status as a true or false metric.
+The main limitation is that the Linux USB (TBS 5927 or 5520SE), Novra S400, and Sat-IP receivers indicate the lock status as a true or false metric.
 As a result, you will often see the lock status as false until you suddenly get the correct antenna direction and the lock status changes to true.
 In contrast, you can observe the received power spectrum in real-time with an SDR receiver and notice the satellite carrier (or beacon) even before the receiver locks.
 Hence, the alignment process is significantly more straightforward with an SDR receiver.

 Other than using an SDR receiver, the alternative solution to obtain a gradual